-Watch out for chart crimes, why investors are fed up with Enbridge, and who is avoiding pot stocks
+Watch out for chart crimes, what to do with your Enbridge shares, and the pot stock fund dilemma

 We're part of the way there in helping investors fully understand how their portfolios are performing.
 Disclosure rules now require investment firms to provide personalized rates of return to clients, as well as the dollar amount of fees paid for advice.
 What's missing from the return disclosures in many cases is context.
 Great, you made 10 per cent over a one-year period.
 But how does that return compare to what everyone else made?
 For high net worth investors, one alternative is the no-cost Performance QuickCheck from Suggestus, which is part of a global investment consulting firm called Asset Risk Consultants.
 Rob Carrick explains.

-Top Links
+Scott Barlow's Top Links

 These are hedge fund managers' favourite stocks